 Winning mentality

-Jack Ma, a Chinese business magnate, investor, philanthropist and co-founder and executive chairman of the Alibaba Group, a multinational technology conglomerate.
-As of August 2018, he is one of China’s richest men with a net worth of US$38.6 billion, as well as being one of the wealthiest people in the world.
+Jack Ma a is a Chinese business magnate, investor, philanthropist, co-founder, and executive chairman of the Alibaba Group, a multinational technology conglomerate.
+As of August 2018, he is one of China’s wealthiest men, with a net worth of US$38.6 billion and one of the wealthiest people in the world.
 But it wasn’t always this way.
-He took four years to pass the Chinese college entrance exam.
-After graduating, he applied for 30 different jobs and got rejected by all.
-He applied ten times to Harvard Business School and got rejected each time.
+It took him four years to pass the Chinese college entrance exam.
+After graduating, he applied for 30 jobs and was rejected by all.
+He went to Harvard Business School ten times and got left each time.
 In 1995, he went to the US with his friends, discovered the Internet and ‘introduced’ it to China.
 As they say, the rest is history.

 #4 An inspirational leader has an attitude of action

 Inspirational leaders are people of action.
 They make stuff happen.
-They constantly push themselves to find better and faster ways to merge the present with the future, and realise their goals.
-They understand the ‘Law of Diminishing Intent’ and make sure it doesn’t happen to them.
+They constantly push themselves to find better and faster ways to merge the present with the future and realise their goals.
+They understand the ‘Law of Diminishing Intent’ and ensure it doesn’t happen to them.

 What is this law?

-It’s simply the longer you wait to implement a new idea or strategy, the less enthusiasm you will have for it.
-You’ve probably had that feeling of rushing out of a seminar or workshop, full of great ideas and then doing nothing with it.
+The longer you wait to implement a new idea or strategy, the less enthusiasm you will have for it.
+You’ve probably had that feeling of rushing out of a seminar or workshop full of great ideas and then doing nothing with it.

 Why?

-Well, the demands of the day compete for your attention, and all your good intentions and personal promises for change get pushed to one side.
+Well, the day’s demands compete for your attention, and all your good intentions and personal promises for change get pushed to one side.
 The longer you put them off, the lower the probability you will ever actually fulfil them.

 Attitude of action